Paul Maritz: Pi Corporation

 He then co-founded, and was CEO of Pi Corporation, a company backed by Warburg Pincus, which developed software for Linux with development in Bangalore, India.

 When Pi was acquired by EMC in February 2008, Maritz briefly became president and general manager of EMC Corporation's cloud computing division.

 VMware

 On July 8, 2008, he was appointed CEO of VMware (a public company majority-owned by EMC), replacing co-founder and CEO Diane Greene.
-While serving as CEO, company sales and profits tripled by mid-2012.
+While CEO, company sales and profits tripled by mid-2012.
 He was succeeded as CEO by Pat Gelsinger on September 1, 2012.

 GoPivotal

 In April 2013, he was announced as the CEO of GoPivotal, Inc. (Pivotal), a venture funded by General Electric (GE), EMC and VMware which he led until August 2015.

 After his resignation he announced that he would stay the CEO of Pivotal and mentor other companies in which he has invested.
 He also wants to work for Mifos, a financial services startup, that targets developing countries.